chenfran/react-guest-list/README.md

 ## Additional comments on the code

+### 3 Steps to manipulate / update an existing array

 1. Create a copy of the current state
 2. Update the copy created in step 1
 3. Set the state to the copy of the old state